fbpx

 4. Clearly Outline Pricing Structures

 Prospective customers will appreciate honesty and transparency about your pricing.
-One way to stand apart is to offer pricing breakdowns covering labor, parts, out-of-hours call-out fees, taxes, credit card fees, and more.
+One way to stand apart is to offer pricing breakdowns covering labor, inventory, out-of-hours call-out fees, taxes, credit card fees, and more.

 Further, you should also highlight any discounts, like reduced rates for veterans, or coupons, like a free emergency call-out with the purchase of an inspection plan.
 This is a great way to highlight your dedication to customer care.